raygun101/MarkupKit/README.md

     - (void)applyMarkupPropertyValue:(nullable id)value forKey:(NSString *)key;
     - (void)applyMarkupPropertyValue:(nullable id)value forKeyPath:(NSString *)keyPath;

 Ultimately, these methods delegate to the `setValue:forKey:` method of `NSObject`.
-However, they allow an implementing class to override the default behavior and perform any necessary translation before the value is actually set (for example, converting a string representation of a color value to a `UIColor` instance).
+However, they allow an implementing class to override the default behavior and perform any necessary translation before the value is actually set (for example, converting a string representation of an enum value to its numeric equivalent).

 MarkupKit actually invokes the second method when applying property values.
 This makes it possible to set properties of nested objects in markup.
 For example, the following markup creates a button whose title label's `font` property is set to "Helvetica-Bold 32":